andrebaltieri/ng-start/README.md

 Now you have node_modules, bower_components and wwwroot folder on your project.
 You are free to edit bower.json, packages.json and Gruntfile.js

+The wwwroot contais a assets folder, with minified CSS and uglified/minified JavaScripts